Remembering Little Dorrit, Therapy Pet at Guy’s and St Thomas’

 And if that wasn’t amazing enough, since Little Dorrit’s sad death in November 2018 Diana has been fundraising for the Lane Fox Respiratory Unit in her beloved dog’s memory.

 The tiny Miniature Pinscher Little Dorrit began her career in pet therapy in 2012.
 Dorrit and Diana started visiting the Lane Fox Respiratory Unit, which is where they met Nancy Willis.

 Nancy suffers from muscular dystrophy.
 She had been very ill with a chest infection and was struggling to learn to breathe again without a ventilator.

-‘After weeks in hospital feeling low and wretched, Diana appeared one day and asked if I would like a visit from Little Dorrit,’ recalls Nancy.
+‘After weeks of feeling low and wretched,’ recalls Nancy, her mood was transformed when ‘Dianna appeared one day and asked if I would like a visit from Little Dorrit,’ recalls Nancy.

 ‘I said yes, and how lovely it was to have a snuggly little creature on the bed beside me.
 Dorrit lifted my spirits and brought me joy.

 ‘After my recovery, I left hospital, but Diana, Dorrit and I remained firm friends.
 They both visited me at home and we had many wonderful outings together where Little Dorrit sat on my lap keeping me warm and protected.

 ‘I miss Dorrit very much and I am thinking of getting myself a little helper dog who will bring me as much joy as Dorrit did.'